-“Homesteading to me is a mind-set and a skill set.
-Developing homesteading skills does take time and effort.
+“Homesteading, to me, is a mindset and a skill set.
+Developing homesteading skills takes time and effort.
 But more importantly, it’s important to develop a can-do attitude and to cultivate relationships that foster interdependence, even when we’re striving for self-sufficiency.” -Teri

 Homesteader Profile: Teri lives on 10 acres in Missouri with her family of four.
-She is the writer of Homestead Honey and today she is sharing her homesteading journey with us.
-She is also author of Creating Your Off-Grid Homestead.
+She is the writer of Homestead Honey, and today, she is sharing her homesteading journey with us.
+She is also the author of Creating Your Off-Grid Homestead.
 If you are interested in going off-grid, I highly recommend this book.

 Teri’s Homesteading Journey

-The call to steward our own piece of land was great, and in late 2011, we moved to Missouri to join two other families on a newly forming community land trust.
-We each own 10 acres, and we co-own another 30 acres of forest, pasture and pond.
+The call to steward our own piece of land was great, and in late 2011, we moved to Missouri to join two other families on a newly formed community land trust.
+We each own 10 acres, and we co-own another 30 acres of forest, pasture, and pond.

-We started with absolutely no infrastructure, camped on the land when we first arrived, and lived without electricity for over a year as my husband built a 350 square foot tiny house and several outbuildings.
-I feel so grateful that my husband is a skilled builder, and that we spent 14 years “practicing” skills before finally having homestead of our own.
+We started with absolutely no infrastructure, camped on the land when we first arrived and lived without electricity for over a year as my husband built a 350-square-foot tiny house and several outbuildings.
+I feel so grateful that my husband is a skilled builder and that we spent 14 years “practicing” skills before finally having a homestead of our own.

 We recently installed a solar electric (photovoltaic) system to power lights and a chest freezer, but we still make do without running water or an indoor bathroom!
 Moving to a raw piece of land and starting a new homestead from scratch has been the biggest adventure and challenge of my life.